mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 The service, which response us with the address of the source of the request is what STUN does.
 Now when we have the IP address of the NAT we can use a new ICE candidate called reflexive ICE candidate, with value the IP address and port, which the NAT server used in the network address translation.

+## Implementation

-As next step lets take a look at our application.
+As next step lets take a look at our sample application's implementation.
 The application has two main components:

 - back-end - the application server, which is responsible for the communication between the different peers until a p2p connection is established (the `Web App` from the sequence diagram above)
 - web app - the AngularJS application, which is the actual multi-user video chat (`Alice` and `Bob` from the sequence diagram above are two different instances of this application)